06 Dec Learning Experience Design

 We also watched some corporate people sharing stuff in a ball pool and finally discovered that the secret to all this is ‘learning experience design’ with the emphasis on experience not learning….and probably not even design.

 The other thought on my mind was as trainers are we educators or entertainers?
 Agent N and Agent K entertained us but did they educate us?
 This is a tricky question since we know from affective neuroscience that emotional experiences leave a lasting impression and it’s hard to totally separate the cognitive brain from the reptilian one.
 Show 50 slides packed with bullets, charts and diagrams and you can guarantee that most humans will shut down their brains.

-More significantly is that what we need to do to counteract all the boring content delivery that Agent N is actually railing against?
+More significantly is this the approach we need to take to counteract all the boring content delivery that Agent N is actually railing against?
 I don’t think so.
 Clearly L&D is in a bit of a rut.
-The workshop as we know it (with or without penguins and flamingos) is time consuming and and expensive (and largely ineffective).
+The workshop as we know it (with or without penguins and flamingos) is time consuming and expensive (and largely ineffective).
 The e-learning solution (which let’s face it is what LT exists to promote) is less expensive but just as ineffective.

 I design learning interventions (I haven’t rebadged them experiences quite yet) both online and offline.
 I appreciate both the power of the F2F and the power of online.
-By blending them both together a myriad of possibilities open up (I recommend Beyond Blende and also that new book on blended learning I have).
+By blending them both together a myriad of possibilities open up (I recommend ‘More than Blended Learning’ by Clive Shepherd).
 Agent N suggested that most current ‘courses’ could be resources but I don’t agree.
 Resources can work but usually only at the critical point of need and even then finding the appropriate resource can be a real challenge.